 Johnson C. Smith University to be tobacco-free

-According to Americans for Nonsmokers' Rights, at least 1,372 campuses and universities have adopted the 100% smoke-free policy.
-Of these, 938 are 100% tobacco-free.
+According to Americans for Nonsmokers' Rights, at least 1,372 campuses and universities have adopted the 100 percent smoke-free policy.
+Of these, 938 are 100 percent tobacco-free.
 “JCSU is proud to soon join these institutions as we strive to uphold our commitment to create a happy and healthy environment for faculty, staff, students and visitors,” said Dr. Ronald L. Carter, president of JCSU.

 About Johnson C. Smith University

 Founded in 1867, Johnson C. Smith University is an independent, close-knit urban university located in Charlotte, N.C.
 It has a growing national reputation for integrating the liberal arts with business, the sciences and technology in ways that empower tomorrow’s diverse entrepreneurial citizens and leaders.
-Offering 23 fields of study to more than 1,300 students from a variety of ethnic, socioeconomic and geographic backgrounds, the university’s excellent academic programs focus on servant leadership, civic engagement and global responsibility.
+Offering 23 fields of study, including a master’s degree in social work, to more than 1,400 students from a variety of ethnic, socioeconomic and geographic backgrounds, the university’s excellent academic programs focus on servant leadership, civic engagement and global responsibility.
 For more information about JCSU, visit www.jcsu.edu or follow the university on social media sites Facebook , Twitter, YouTube, LinkedIn and Pinterest.Return to Latest News